MeoMix/StreamusChromeExtension/README.md

 Start by cloning the development branch.
 All PRs should be submitted to the development branch.

 <h3>Dependencies</h3>
 You will need to have [Node](https://nodejs.org/) installed on your system as well as [Grunt](http://gruntjs.com/).
-Install Node and then, using your terminal, navigate to the directory in which you cloned the development branch.
+After installing Node, navigate using a terminal to the directory in which you cloned Streamus.
 Then, perform the following command to install dependencies:

     npm install